meliksah/lcs/README.md

 # Logitech Channel Switcher

 This script allows you to switch channels of your Logitech keyboard and mouse automatically whenever the mouse goes over a specific part of the screen, which is configurable.
+## Running Application
+### Linux
+Linux needs sudo priveledges to run application. you can run with `sudo ./linux_channel_switcher`
+### MacOSx
+MacOSx needs input tracking privileges whenever you activate from system tray icon and go to edge of screen which is set at settings it needs to ask automatically
+### Windows
+Windows can run exe file directly
 ## Creating distribution

 ### Linux and MacOSx